Martin Kent: Career

 The following summer he scored 103 against South Australia and 101 against Victoria.

 South Africa

 Kent had frequently batted with Greg Chappell and received an offer to tour South Africa with an invitational XI, the International Wanderers.
 This side featured players like the Chappell brothers and Dennis Lillee – Kent was the only member of the side who had not played international cricket.
 Kent married just before he left and honeymooned on the tour.
+"We got time off to go travelling and sightseeing," he recalled.
+"And in a funny sense, it wasn't a bad honeymoon."

 Kent played well with scores of 55, 67 & 52 and 155.
 He ended up topping the International Wanderers aggregate and averages for the tour – 398 runs at 56.